zogzog/cubicweb/doc/book/en/annexes/cubicweb-ctl.rst

 * ``db-check``, checks data integrity of an instance.
 If the automatic correction is activated, it is recommanded to create a dump before this operation.
-* ``schema-sync``, synchronizes the persistent schema of an instance with the application schema.
+* ``schema-sync``, synchronizes the persistent schema of an instance with the instance schema.
 It is recommanded to create a dump before this operation.

 Commands to maintain i18n catalogs
 ----------------------------------